 If you’re looking for things to do in Brooklyn for children, there’s even a sugar refinery-themed playground!

-11 – Take the Kids to the Brooklyn Children’s Museum
+13 – Take the Kids to a Children’s Museum

-Founded way back in 1899, the world’s first children’s museum serves as New York City’s largest cultural institution designed especially for families.
+Founded way back in 1899, the world’s first children’s museum serves as the largest cultural institution in the city and is one of the most fun family things to do in New York City.

 A distinctive, interactive attraction that aims to inspire and educate youth through exhibits and programs grounded in visual arts, music and performance, natural science, and world cultures; The Brooklyn Children’s Museum sells itself as a wonderful spot where youngsters can play, experiment, create art, learn crafts, and so much more.